npjonath/plugin-oclif-mcp-server/README.md

 ---

-**🌟 Now fully MCP-compliant and ready for the AI-powered CLI future!**
+**🌟 Now fully MCP 2025-06-18 compliant with enhanced security and advanced capabilities - ready for the AI-powered CLI future!**